trofi/trofi.github.io.gen/posts/275-nixpkgs-bootstrap-deep-dive.md

            cp ${stdenv.cc.cc}/lib/libgcc_s.so.1 $out/lib/libgcc_s.so.1
 ```

-Hook did execute and shown no files there.
-No copying happens because
+Hook did execute and has shown no files there.
+No copying happens
-thse libraries hide in a non-default `.lib` output of `stdenv.cc.cc`:
+because those libraries hide in a non-default `.lib` output of
+`stdenv.cc.cc`:

 ```
 $ nix-build -A stdenv.cc.cc